 Known as arrow point locks or gaskets, the O rings, however, wear fast.

 The O ring, however, is not a perfect solution to the premature opening up of blades.
 Despite the O ring, some hunters still experience early start-up of blades.
-As such, Rage introduced to the market the shock collars.
+As such, Rage introduced shock collars to the market.

 Shock collars serve as blade retention accessories.